wp-plugins/nextgen-facebook/readme.txt

 		* Wistia Videos
 		* Youtube Videos and Playlists

-<strong>Looking for the Pro version?</strong> [Purchase a Pro license to update the Free version quickly and easily](http://surniaulula.com/extend/plugins/nextgen-facebook/).
+**Looking for the Pro version?** You can [purchase a Pro license](http://surniaulula.com/extend/plugins/nextgen-facebook/) to update the Free version quickly and easily.

 = Complete Meta Tags =